matija2209/nextjs-ts-firebase-boilerplate/README.md

 It includes the following tech-stack:
 - Typescript 5
 - NextJs 14
-- Firebase 9
+- Firebase 9 (authentication)
 - Headuless UI
 - Tailwind CSS

 ## Hosting
-It's preferred choice for hosting is Vercel
+It's preferred choice for hosting is Vercel.

+## To-do
+- Add reusable component like Menu, Disclosure from HeadlessUI